martincyprus/wtc-miner-monitor/README.md

 I can be found on the walton slack as <b>martin_cy</b> you can also send me messages on reddit also under <b>martin_cy</b> and finally you can find me on telegram with username: <b>@Martin0cy</b> (https://t.me/Martin0cy)

 # Features
-It is made up of 2 parts, Server and Client, all communcation between server and client is encrypted, it is based on the client will push their information to the server that will collect all the clients' information and give two simple tables as username/password protected web page where you can see hashrate of each node, how many peers it has and when it reported in last.
+It is made up of 2 parts, Server and Client, all communcation between server and client is encrypted, it is based on the client will push their information to the server that will collect all the clients' information and give three simple tables as a username/password protected web page where you can see hashrate, latest block number, and number of peers of each node, as of latest report (default every 50-60 seconds).

 ## Server
-The server takes all the messages sent from the clients and put them into a very simple sqlite database, it will only keep data for 2 hours, this is configured like this to remain fast and light.
-"Node Down" notifications are sent 5 minutes after a nodes last message, between 1-3 messages will be sent in the windows of 5-8 minutes, then also another 2-3 messages will be sent 1h after it has been down after that no more notifications will be sent concerning that node.
+The server takes all the messages sent from the clients and put them into a very simple sqlite database, it will keep data according to KeepLogsHours, for the web page to be fast and responsive keep the following in mind, 10 miners, and 10h of data will load in 2 second, double the time or nodes and your time to load will double, its fairly linair.
+"Node Down" notifications are sent 5 minutes after a nodes last message, between 1-3 messages will be sent in the window of 5-8 minutes, then also another 1-2 messages will be sent 1h after it has been down after that no more notifications will be sent concerning that node.
 Any time a node reports 0 peers you will get a message every 100 seconds. (this can get very spammy and is on my list of todos).

 the server package will have the following content:
 * server.exe